gogins/csound-extended/playpen/README.md

     more readable.
 12. The playpen itself is part of my csound-extended repository.
 Clone the [csound-extended](https://github.com/gogins/csound-extended) repository to your local filesystem.
+Build the shared libraries (see just below).
 Change to the `csound-extended/playpen` directory.
 Execute `python3 playpen.py` and then open and run the `xanadu.csd` example to check that everything is working.

 You must download or build two shared libraries in this repository.
 These shared libraries are: